nephio-project/porch/docs/content/en/docs/2_concepts/upstream-downstream.md

 The downstream package revision maintains a record of its upstream source, including the exact version (Git commit) it was derived from.

-This tracking enables:
-- **Lineage visibility**: Know where a package revision came from
-- **Update awareness**: Detect when upstream has new versions
-- **Merge intelligence**: Preserve downstream customizations when upgrading to new upstream versions
-- **Audit trail**: Understand the evolution of a package over time
+This tracking enables **lineage visibility** (knowing where a package revision came from), **update awareness** (detecting when upstream has new versions), **merge intelligence** (preserving downstream customizations when upgrading to new upstream versions), and an **audit trail** (understanding how a package has evolved over time).

 ## Common Patterns

 ### Blueprint → Deployment

-The most common pattern in Porch:
+The most common pattern in Porch is:

-**Blueprint repositories** (upstream):
-- Contain reusable template packages
-- Maintained by platform teams
-- Represent best practices and organizational standards
-- Examples: application templates, infrastructure patterns, policy bundles
+- **Blueprint repositories** (upstream) contain reusable template packages, are maintained by platform teams, and represent best practices and organizational standards.
+Some examples are application templates, infrastructure patterns, and policy bundles.

-**Deployment repositories** (downstream):
-- Contain environment-specific packages
-- Created by cloning from blueprints
-- Customized for specific clusters, regions, or teams
+- **Deployment repositories** (downstream) contain environment-specific packages that are created by cloning from blueprints and customized for specific clusters, regions, or teams.
+Some examples are prod-app, staging-database, and dev-cluster-config.
-- Examples: prod-app, staging-database, dev-cluster-config

 ### Multi-Level Derivation